 Biolayer Interferometry | BLI

-Importantly, the Octet® system is label-free and does thus not require the modification of the interaction partners with fluorescent dyes for example.
+Importantly, the Octet® BLI system is label-free and does not require the modification of the interaction partners with fluorescent dyes for example.
 However, immobilization of one interaction partner has to be accepted in turn.
-The Octet® system is widely used for quantifying and analyzing the kinetics of molecular interactions involving small molecules, peptides, DNA and RNA molecules, proteins, antibodies, up to whole viruses and bacterial cells.
+The Octet® BLI system is widely used for quantifying and analyzing the kinetics of molecular interactions involving small molecules, peptides, DNA and RNA molecules, proteins, antibodies, up to whole viruses and bacterial cells.
 In contrast to the Biacore® SPR system, BLI has the advantage that no microfluidics are required, which makes the system more robust and allows for measuring in complex biological liquids like cell lysate, serum, blood plasma, urine, sea water, etc.

 BLI allows for the real-time determination of the interaction dissociation constant (KD), as well as the observed association (kon) and dissociation (koff) rate constants.
 A wide range of different sensor tip surfaces allows the precisely tailored immobilization of one interaction partner.
 Common techniques for immobilization are direct surface immobilization using amine-reactive coupling, biotin-streptavidin based coupling, anti-GST– or anti-histidine-tag based coupling, and antibody-based coupling.
 Thus, BLI using the Octet® system generates a complete kinetic profile of a molecular interaction and by that, for example, help with a more-fine grained analysis of molecular interactions with similar equilibrium affinities.